alisw/alisw.github.io/infrastructure-machines.markdown

 ## Rebuilding an agent
 {: #rebuild-master}

-**YOU SHOULD NEVER REBUILD ALIBUILD03 and ALIBUILD09**

-Rebuilding an agent is potentially a problem, since the Mesos machine might be doing something, e.g. building a release, which should not be in general interrupted.
+Rebuilding an agent is potentially a problem, since the Nomad agent might be doing something, e.g. building a release, which should not be in general interrupted.
 Therefore you need to:

 * Discuss with your collegueas whether that's a good idea.
-* Verify that the machine is not running any particularly important task, by looking at the report in the Mesos GUI.
+* Verify that the machine is not running any particularly important task, by looking at the report in [the Nomad GUI](https://alinomad.cern.ch/ui/clients).
 If in doubt, ask.

 In order to perform the rebuild you need to do: